We've included the answers to more than 900 policing questions within this website.

 To report a non-urgent crime: select from the options below, call our control room on 101 or visit a police station.

-We'll be launching our new online crime reporting system in Winter 2016/17.
+We'll be launching our new online crime reporting system this year.

 Until then, we cannot accept reports online (or via email).